 - Maintain consistent order for all products—IE, always list “size” first

-While understanding the value of a good review is one thing, actually getting those reviews can be harder.
+While understanding the value of a good review is one thing, getting those reviews can be more complex.
 Most people enjoy offering up their opinion, but they are generally motivated by bad experiences.
 To encourage your happy and satisfied customers, you need to make it worth their while.
 This can be done by reaching out to loyal customers who are more likely to write honest and positive reviews.
-After a purchase, send a follow up email asking for feedback.
-You can also request reviews via newsletters and social media, and offer a discounts or giveaways as a thank you.
+After a purchase, send a follow-up email asking for feedback.
+You can also request reviews via newsletters and social media and offer discounts or giveaways as a thank you.

 By following these tips, you’ll be well on your way to improving your online business and winning the fight against Amazon.
-For more tips, download Sage Island’s free 2016 E-Commerce Kit today.
-It’s full of valuable information that will increase sales, lead, and conversions, all while improving your bottom line.
-Let us know if you have any questions, and good luck!
+For more tips, download Sage Island’s free E-Commerce Kit today.
+It’s full of valuable information that will increase sales, leads, and conversions, all while improving your bottom line.